drshahizan/special-topic-data-engineering/assignment/API/submission/Regex/Report_Regex.md

 <h3>Step 2: Fetching data using Vaccination Registration API</h3>

-The library `requests` has been used to provide a simple API for interacting with HTTP operations and the result store in the data variable.
+The library `requests` has provided a simple API for interacting with HTTP operations, and the result stored in the data variable.

 ```python
 response_API = requests.get('https://myvaccination-backend.vercel.app/api/vacc_reg')